 Bug bounty hunters are motivated only by cash, right?
 Think again.
 While financial incentives are one of the reasons hackers hack, they often have other motivations.

 According to HackerOne’s 2019 Hacker Report, curiosity is an enduring quality across the hacker community, along with an affinity for high profile vulnerability disclosure programs (such as the U.S. Department of Defense, General Motors, Alibaba, Goldman Sachs, Toyota, IBM, and more) and a genuine desire to help the internet become more secure.

 The Infographic above is taken from the HackerOne’s 2019 Hacker Report

-Speaking of which, over 12,7% states performing bug bounty programs allows them to boost their careers to the next level.
+Because pentesters and ethical hackers really are having fun out there, many stated that performing bug bounty programs allows them to take their careers to the next level.
 In fact, we think it’s a great way to get some practical experience and gain confidence for your next (or first) job.

-As a point of honor in fighting the good fight, many report doing bug bounties to defend the companies they might like (9.9%), to do good in the world (9.3%) and simply to help others (8.3%).
+Because ethical hackers are fighting the good fight, many participate in bug bounties to defend the companies they like (9.9%), to do good in the world (9.3%), and simply to help others (8.3%).